-Section 4: Maintenance This section tells you what you need to do to keep the MicroBlaster operating properly.
-4-1
+Section 4: Maintenance 4-1

-Normal Maintenance 4-2
+Normal Maintenance

 Table 4-1, Maintenance Intervals

 Parts Subject to Normal Wear

 Figure 4-1, Pinch Tube and Plunger Inspection

 Figure 4-2, Tank Cover Thread Wear

 Leaks Auxiliary Equipment

 Moisture

 Section 5: Trouble-shooting and Repair This section tells you what to do if you have a problem with the MicroBlaster.
 5-1

 Trouble-shooting 5-2

 Customer Service

 How to Order Replacement Parts

 Common Problems, Causes, and Solutions

 Table 5-1, No Air Flow

-Table 5-2, No Abrasive Flow Replacing the Abrasive Hose and Fittings
+Table 5-2, No Abrasive Flow

+Replacing the Abrasive Hose and Fittings

 Inspecting and Repairing the Pinch Valve

-Inspecting and Repairing the Modulator
+Inspecting and Repairing the ModulatorFigure 5-1, Modulator Assembly

-Figure 5-1, Modulator Assembly

 Clogging

-Air Pressure Regulator 5-14
+Air Pressure Regulator

-Tank Cover 5-15
+Tank Cover

-Section 6: Optional Equipment This section details optional equipment available on the 6-1
+Section 6: Optional Equipment 6-1

-MicroBlaster, and the use and servicing of these options.
+Appendices

-Appendices This section presents parts lists, drawings and schematics for the MicroBlaster MB1005 and workstations.
+This section presents parts lists, drawings and schematics for the MicroBlaster MB1006 and Workstations.

-Appendix A: Parts Lists
+Appendix A: Parts Lists A-2 A-6 A-7

-Major Assemblies and Principal Parts

-Standard Accessory Parts

-Optional Parts Recommended Spares

 Appendix B: Drawings and Schematics